 In 2004 John and Louise Gourlay provided a $2.5 million endowment to Trinity College to establish the Gourlay Visiting Professor of Ethics in Business initiative.
 Inspired by a belief that the exercise of uncompromising integrity and morality is not only intrinsically desirable, but also delivers improved and more certain business outcomes, the professorship promotes an over-riding ethical approach to business activity and decision making.

-The Gourlay Visiting Professor endowment is used to bring an internationally distinguished professor to reside at Trinity College each year to teach ethics in business at Trinity College and the Melbourne Business School, and within the wider Australian university community, plus local and business communities.
+The Gourlay Visiting Professor endowment is used to bring an internationally distinguished professor to reside at Trinity College each year to teach ethics in business at Trinity College and the Faculty of Business and Economics, and within the wider Australian university community, plus local and business communities.
 The program exposes students from many disciplines to the world’s best minds in applied ethics, and helps them understand critically important principles, values and decision making frameworks.

 The Gourlay Visiting Professor commitment